 Technical knowledge and understanding are assessed on this programme through a combination of Ofqual-regulated modules, and specified vendor and professional qualifications.
-These must be passed before the end point assessment can take place.
+These must be passed before the end point assessment (EPA) can take place.

-The final, end point assessment is completed in the last few months of the apprenticeship.
+The EPA is completed in the last few months of the Apprenticeship.
 It is based on:

-Our Level 2 course is designed as a pathway onto our Level 3 Diploma in Computer Systems and Network Support.
-After completion of Level 3, progression options include university, full time employment or our own IT Apprenticeship.
+Our Levels 1 and 2 courses are designed as a pathway onto our Level 3 Diploma in Computer Systems and Network Support.
+After completion of Level 3, progression options include university, full time employment or IT Apprenticeship.
 Possible roles include IT Technician, Network Engineer, Cyber Security Specialist and Computer Forensics.

 Learners who choose to continue their studies at university generally choose higher education courses such as Computer Science, Cyber Security, and Computer Forensics.

 Apprenticeships are a key entry point to the significant career opportunities within the Digital industry.
 The Register of IT Technicians, managed by BCS, provides independent recognition that completing an Apprenticeship is the beginning of a career in IT.

 Once completing this Apprenticeship, learners will be eligible to apply for a place on the independent Register of IT Technicians, showing their competence in applying technical skills in a business environment whilst signing up to a professional code of conduct and behaviours.
 This confirms Skill Framework for the Information Age (SFIA) professional competence.
 A place on the Register acknowledges that those achieving these standards have joined the professional community, and opens the door to the continued support, career development and guidance that professional bodies provide.